ap0llo/changelog/docs/configuration/settings/entry-types.md

 ---

-⚠️ The behaviour and format of the "Entry Types" setting has changed in version 0.3 of changelog.
+⚠️ The behavior and format of the "Entry Types" setting has changed in version 0.3 of changelog.

 For documentation on the "Entry Types" setting in version 0.2, see [Entry Types Setting (v0.2)](https://github.com/ap0llo/changelog/blob/release/v0.2/docs/configuration.md#entry-types).